brlee432/PlantPi/README.md

 So how does all of this look?
 Is it responsive and pretty?
 Does it feature sensible UI/UX design?
 Does it respond to gestures on the right display?
 Yes, yes, and yes!

 * Check out this <a href='https://youtu.be/OzmuEuTMDkc'>link</a> to see it the project in it's current form!
-(Higher quality video coming soon!)